jcabot/WordPress-Plugin-DSL/README.md

  - General Options to populare the file's headers (author, author URI, description,...)
  - Whether your plugin has an admin view, a public view or both
  - Menu information
+ - Settings information

  The grammar of the WordPress Plugin DSL is available in the *WPDsl.xtext* file.
 For a usage example, see the sample plugin definition in the samples folder.

   ### WordPress Code Generator
   Based on the above information, we generate a ready-to-use plugin that you can move to your WordPress installation and activate.
+The core plugin information is used to initialize the plugin code according to the [WordPress Boilerplate Project].
+The Menu description is used to generate the corresopnding `add_menu_page` and `add_submenu_page` calls.
+The Settings specification uses the Settings and Options APIs to register the settings and read/update them.

   The sample folder includes, as an example, the WordPress code generated from the sample plugin.

   ### Installation